 The Firefly 2 is a much improved unit over the original Firefly.
 The Firefly 2 is much smaller, lighter, offers 5 dry herb and 1 concentrate temp settings and comes with two batteries!
 Each of the batteries are getting me between 4-6 bowls on average and they charge via the charging dock in less than 50 minutes.
 The main issues of weight, battery life and overall ease of use have been fixed.
 Click the link above to check out the full review.

 The Firefly is nearly on demand heat with great vapor production/quality and the Pax 2 is one of the smallest, lightest, and consistent vaporizers out now.
 The Pax 2 is a HUGE improvement over the original Pax and has eliminated the cleaning/maintenance aspect by 80-90%.
 PaxVapor has been an industry leader in the vape niche for close to a decade now and Firefly is the up and coming contender.

 The Firefly is the only PURE convection portable vaporizer currently on the market.
 Others will make the claim but none can do it like the Firefly.
 The unit is a bit bulkier because of the stainless steel design but still pocketable and produces great vapor quality.

-The Pax 2 retails for $279 and you can get the Firefly for $269.
-Click here to check out the best price on both from an authorized retailer.
+The Pax 2 retails for $199 and the OG Firefly WAS $269.
+Click here to check out the Pax 2 directly from paxvapor.

 So let’s get into the details and break down some of the differences between the Firefly and the Pax 2.